WINDOWS COMMAND LINE FTP INSTRUCTIONS:

 Uploading files

-The complement to get is the put command.
-If you know the name of the file you want to upload, simply type put --src filename and the file will be placed on the ftp server.
-To put the file on the server as a different name, type put --src filename --dst newname.
+and the file will be placed on the ftp server.
+To put the file on the server as a different name, type put --src filename --dst newname

 Read commands from text file

-first, create a text file contains commands and save to the software install folder, each line is identified by a line feed or carriage return and line feed combination.
+first, create a text file contains commands and save to the software install folder, each line is identified by a line feed or carriage return and line feed combination

-Lines that start with ‘#’ or that are completely blank are comments.
+Lines that start with '#' or that are completely blank are comments

 run command from